mhkeller/cartodb-embeds/README.md

 ## Future features

-Check this Issue Tracker for progress.
+Check the Issue Tracker for progress.
 A few ideas are:

 * Mobile latlng
 * Mobile zoom